algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### High-score menu

-This menu will be read-only and will consist in reading the highest score which has been done by playing our game in each of the game modes.
+This menu will be read-only and will consist of reading the highest scores which have been done by playing our game in each of the game modes.
 At the bottom of the menu, there will be a button to escape this menu and go back to the main menu.

 The controls in this menu will be the following: